pnp/powershell/documentation/Get-PnPFolderStorageMetric.md

 ```

 ## DESCRIPTION
 Allows retrieval of storage metrics for a folder in SharePoint Online.
-It will reveal the true storage usage, similar to what will be shown through storman.aspx, the date and time the folder was last modified, the amount of files inside the folder and more.
+It will reveal the true storage usage, similar to what will be shown through storman.aspx, the date and time the folder was last modified and the amount of files inside the folder.

+Please note that there is a delay of typically just a few minutes between making changes to files on a site and this cmdlet returning updated values.

 ## EXAMPLES